hendeavors/maxmd-message/README.md

 # maxmd-message

 This library is an adaptation of the api provided by maxmd.
-The idea is to make it dead simple to build an inbox.
+The idea is to make it dead simple to build an inbox using php.

 # Authentication